d-maltos/CS372Project/README.md

 2. Install MongoDB Compass
 - First, navigate to the MongoDB Compass website - https://www.mongodb.com/try/download/compass
 - Next, scroll down to "MongoDB Compass Download (GUI)"
-- Select the most recent version, select your operating system, and download the exe package
+- Select the most recent version, select your operating system, and download the package
-- Run the .exe installer
+- Run the installer
 - Once this is setup, open MongoDBCompass (it does not need to be open while running the server, this is just to make sure there are no "first time running" installations)

 Note: while the server should be able to automatically create the database and collections needed, if it fails to do so automatically please do the following: